Giessen: Sport

 Giessen is home to the basketball club Giessen 46ers, five-time champion of the Basketball Bundesliga.
 Its home games take place at the Sporthalle Gießen-Ost.

 Also, Giessen has an American football team called Giessen Golden Dragons.

+The handball club TV Lützellinden has won the women's Bundesliga several times, but was disbanded in 2006.

 Religion

 The Catholic Scouts of Europe were founded in Giessen in 1975.